-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including debt instruments at FVTOCI, deposits, other receivables and bank balances) and financial guarantee contracts which are subject to impairment under HKFRS 9.
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including deposits, other receivables and bank balances) which are subject to impairment under HKFRS 9.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition.